CPERLTAR/Vence-API/README.md

 <img src="docs/img_9.png" width=70% height=70%>

-You can safely skip the next screen about DataSpell.
+You can safely skip the next screen about DataSpell by clicking "Next".

 <img src="docs/img_10.png" width=70% height=70%>

-On the next screen, you can leave the tutorial checkboxes checked, or uncheck them if you do not want to follow the tutorials.
-Then click "Finish".
+On the next screen, you can leave the tutorial checkboxes checked if you want to learn more about Anaconda.
+Reading these tutorials are not necessary to run [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py).
+Finally, click "Finish".

 <img src="docs/img_11.png" width=70% height=70%>